heminjohnson/nest-workshop/docs/Lesson6/LESSON.md

 ## 🏋️‍♀️ Steps :

-1. Create a method create() in coffees controller that accepts a POST request on coffees and returns the body
+1. Copy and paste [the solution](SOLUTION.md) as it is similar to the previous lesson

 ---